patrovite/Course_Generator/doc/en/md/08-Use.md

 The "Aid station time" fields are used to enter the time at this location (hours, minutes and seconds).
 The "0" button allows you to reset the time to 00h00mm00s.

 > **FAQ!**
-> The time or hour displayed on the line containing a refueling time is the time or hour you plan to leave this position.
+> The time or hour displayed on the line containing a refueling time is the time or hour you plan to leave from this position, NOT the time you plan to arrive at this position.
-> It's the design of **Course Generator** which oblige this method of calculation.
+> It's the design of **Course Generator** that forces this method of calculation.
 >
 > To summarize:
 > [Hour] = [Hour of the previous position] + [Travel time between 2 positions] + [Refueling time]